Managed Intelligent Deconfliction and Scheduling for the Satellite Control Network (SCN)

 The MIDAS 3.5 system is already able to communicate the generated PAP to the core MIDAS system (an intelligent scheduling agent for 22 SOPS) via the familiar PAP, SAT, and DEFT file formats.

-Furthermore, development of MIDAS 3.5 is directly applicable to a related effort, MARS, with the goal of developing a distributed, intelligent, cooperative SCN mission planning and scheduling system to improve the overall scheduling process and provide greater sharing and availability of information and knowledge.
+Furthermore, development of MIDAS 3.5 is directly applicable to a related effort, namely MARS, with the goal of developing a distributed, intelligent, and cooperative SCN mission planning and scheduling system to improve the overall scheduling process and provide greater sharing and availability of information and knowledge.

 The MIDAS 3.5 technology allows for a cooperative solution to be negotiated among distributed agents, specifically MIDAS 3.5 agents at individual SOCs and the core MIDAS system at 22 SOPS (described above).
 MIDAS 3.5 could selectively transmit additional scheduling metadata and constraints from the SOC for use during centralized scheduling at 22 SOPS.
 This additional information would allow the core MIDAS system at 22 SOPS to make more informed suggestions with a higher likelihood of being approved by the SOC, thereby reducing the amount of back-and-forth negotiation required between 22 SOPS and individual SOCs.